 2. Kyoto University (Kyoto Daigaku)

 Kyoto University, or Kyodai, is the second oldest in Japan, founded in 1897.
-Known for its "spirit of freedom," it values innovation in teaching and research.
-Its alumni include six Nobel Prize winners.
+Known for its “spirit of freedom,” it values innovation in teaching and research.
+Its alumni include six Nobel laureates.

-Osaka University, also known as Handai, originated from Kaitokudo, a study center founded in the 18th century, and was officially established in 1931.
-It is known for its strengths in law, medicine, science, and technology.
+Osaka University, also called Handai, originated from Kaitokudo, a study center founded in the 18th century, and was officially established in 1931.
+It is known for its strength in law, medicine, sciences, and technology.

 Founded in 1858, Keio is the oldest university in Japan and has a strong connection with the political and economic elite of the country.
 Located in Tokyo, it offers renowned programs in business and economics.